sirenc0de/sirenc0de-projects/README.md

 | Checklists           | A summary of tasks and accomplishments.         |

 ## How to Use the Vault
-1. Clone the repository:
+1. Clone the repository (using SSH key):
-`git clone git@github.com:sirenc0de/CFG-Assignments.git` (SSH key)
+`git clone git@github.com:sirenc0de/CFG-Assignments.git`
 2. Install the required Python libraries:
    * Use the `requirements.txt` file to set up the necessary dependencies: `pip install -r requirements.txt`
 3. Explore the markdown files to learn about Git and GitHub features.